Kingdom of East Anglia: Absorption into the Kingdom of England

 In the early 10th century, the East Anglian Danes came under increasing pressure from Edward, King of Wessex.
-In 902, Edward's cousin Æthelwold ætheling, having been driven into exile after an unsuccessful bid for the throne, arrived in Essex after a stay in Northumbria.
-He was apparently accepted as king by some or all Danes in England and in 903 induced the East Anglian Danes to wage war on Edward.
-This ended in disaster with the death of Æthelwold and of Eohric of East Anglia in a battle in the Fens.
+In 901, Edward's cousin Æthelwold ætheling, having been driven into exile after an unsuccessful bid for the throne, arrived in Essex after a stay in Northumbria.
+He was apparently accepted as king by some or all Danes in England and induced the East Anglian Danes to wage war on Edward in Mercia and Wessex.
+This ended in disaster with the death of Æthelwold and of Eohric of East Anglia in battle in December 902.

-In 911–919, Edward expanded his control over the rest of England south of the Humber, establishing in Essex and Mercia burhs, often designed to control the use of a river by the Danes.
+From 911 to 917, Edward expanded his control over the rest of England south of the Humber, establishing in Essex and Mercia burhs, often designed to control the use of a river by the Danes.
 In 917, the Danish position in the area suddenly collapsed.
 A rapid succession of defeats culminated in the loss of the territories of Northampton and Huntingdon, along with the rest of Essex: a Danish king, probably from East Anglia, was killed at Tempsford.
 Despite reinforcement from overseas, the Danish counter-attacks were crushed, and after the defection of many of their English subjects as Edward's army advanced, the Danes of East Anglia and of Cambridge capitulated.

-East Anglia was absorbed into the Kingdom of England.
+East Anglia was absorbed into the Kingdom of England in 918.
 Norfolk and Suffolk became part of a new earldom of East Anglia in 1017, when Thorkell the Tall was made earl by Cnut the Great.
-The restored ecclesiastical structure saw two former East Anglian bishoprics replaced by a single one at North Elmham.
+The restored ecclesiastical structure saw two former East Anglian bishoprics (Elmham and Dunwich) replaced by a single one at North Elmham.